 Abstract

-Mesozooplankton (weak swimmers 0.2-20 mm size) are collected using oblique tows of a one meter squared net (202-µm mesh netting) from the surface to approximately 175 meters depth.
-The catch is size fractionated by washing through a nested set of net filters and each fraction analyzed for dry weight, C and N.
+This dataset presents zooplankton community structure information including biomass, biovolume, carbon, and nitrogen data from zooplankton net tows obtained near Station ALOHA (22.75, -158) in the Pacific Ocean north of Hawaii from February 1994 through September 2022.
+Mesozooplankton (weak swimmers 0.2-20 mm size) were collected using oblique tows of a one meter squared net (202-µm mesh netting) from the surface to approximately 175 meters depth.
+The catch was size fractionated by washing through a nested set of net filters and each fraction analyzed for weight, carbon, and nitrogen.

 Methods & Sampling